ehk21/genetic-algorithms-for-landscape-decisions/README.md

 Includes all new and modified functions required to run the model in R (NSGA2R package installation also required (Tsou, 2022)).

 ### **data/**
-Includes all model data required to run the model in R.
+Includes all model data required to run the model in R, as well as to reproduce all analyses and plots included in the manuscript.

 ### **results/**

 #### **optimisations/**
 Includes individual RDS files containing the 'raw' results of each separate numerical trial.

+#### **results RDS file **
+Compiles the results of the above RDS files (i.e. each repeat of each experiment), including the assignment of land covers to final landscape populations by field ('populations') or pixels ('pixels'), the fitness score of each optimised landscape ('fitnessScores') and the patch density of each optimised landscape ('patchDensity).

 #### **CSV files:**